Taritsyn/LibSassHost/README.md

 If you need support for other operating systems, then you should read the [“Building LibSass”](#building-libsass) section.

 ## Usage
-The main difference between this library from other .NET wrappers around the libSass (e.g. [libsassnet](https://github.com/darrenkopp/libsass-net/), [SharpScss](https://github.com/xoofx/SharpScss), [NSass](https://github.com/TBAPI-0KA/NSass), [Sass.Net](http://libsassnet.codeplex.com/)) is ability to support a virtual file system.
+The main difference between this library from other .NET wrappers around the LibSass (e.g. [libsassnet](https://github.com/darrenkopp/libsass-net/), [SharpScss](https://github.com/xoofx/SharpScss), [NSass](https://github.com/TBAPI-0KA/NSass), [Sass.Net](http://libsassnet.codeplex.com/)) is ability to support a virtual file system.
 You can set the file manager by using `FileManager` property of the <code title="LibSassHost.SassCompiler">SassCompiler</code> class:

 ```csharp
 SassCompiler.FileManager = CustomFileManager();
 ```

 Any class, that implements an <code title="LibSassHost.IFileManager">IFileManager</code> interface, can be used as a file manager.
-By default, file manager is not specified, and for access to the file system are used built-in tools of the libSass library.
+By default, file manager is not specified, and for access to the file system are used built-in tools of the LibSass library.
 The main advantage of using built-in tools is the low memory consumption.
 But there is a disadvantage: there is no ability to process files in UTF-16 encoding.